ruby/reline/doc/for_users.md

 ### Commands for Moving the Cursor

-#### `C-a`: Beginning of Line

-Move the cursor to the beginning of the line, if not already there.

-#### `C-e`: End of Line

-Move the cursor to the end of the line, if not already there.

 #### `C-f` or `→`: Character Forward

 Move the cursor forward one character, if not already at end-of-line.

+- Repeat count?: [Yes][repeat count].
+- Undo?: No ([undoes previous editing][undo command]).

 #### `C-b` or `←`: Character Backward

 Move the cursor backward one character, if not already at beginning-of-line.

+- Repeat count?: [Yes][repeat count].
+- Undo?: No ([undoes previous editing][undo command]).

 #### `M-f`: Word Forward

-Move the cursor forward one word, if not already at end-of-line:
+Move the cursor forward one word, if not already at end-of-line.

-- If cursor is in a word, move to the end of that word.
+If cursor is in a word, move to the end of that word;
-- If cursor is not in a word (at a space, for example), move to the end of the next word.
+otherwise (cursor at a space, for example), move to the end of the next word on the right.

+- Repeat count?: [Yes][repeat count].
+- Undo?: No ([undoes previous editing][undo command]).

 #### `M-b`: Word Backward

-Move the cursor backward one word, if not already at beginning-of-line:
+Move the cursor backward one word, if not already at beginning-of-line.

-- If cursor is in a word, move to the beginning of that word.
-- If cursor is not in a word (at a space, for example), move to the beginning of the next word on the left.
+If cursor is in a word, move to the beginning of that word. otherwise (cursor at a space, for example), move to the beginning of the next word on the left.

+- Repeat count?: [Yes][repeat count].
+- Undo?: No ([undoes previous editing][undo command]).

+#### `C-a`: Beginning of Line

+Move the cursor to the beginning of the line, if not already there:

+- Repeat count?: No.
+- Undo?: No ([undoes previous editing][undo command]).

+#### `C-e`: End of Line

+Move the cursor to the end of the line, if not already there.

+- Repeat count?: No.
+- Undo?: No ([undoes previous editing][undo command]).

 #### `C-l`: Clear Screen

-Clear the screen, then redraw the current line, leaving the current line at the top of the screen;
+Clear the screen, then redraw the current line, leaving the current line at the top of the screen.

-if given a numeric argument, this refreshes the current line without clearing the screen.
+- Repeat count?: No.
+- Undo?: No ([undoes previous editing][undo command]).

 #### `M-C-l`: Clear Display

-Like 'C-l', but also clear the terminal’s scrollback buffer if possible.
+Like `C-l`, but also clear the terminal’s scrollback buffer if possible.

+- Repeat count?: No.
+- Undo?: No ([undoes previous editing][undo command]).

 ### Commands for Manipulating the History